-Also new this spring, Belted Pencil Dress in pale rose silk at Net-a-Porter, on the right it’s McQueen’s Spine Lace Flare dress.
+Also new this spring, the Belted Pencil Dress in pale rose silk at Net-a-Porter; on the right, it’s McQueen’s Spine Lace Flare dress.
 The latter is shown primarily for the fabric, a soft blue and cream jacquard that seems “very Kate”.

 A few separates (left to right): Zip Detailed Crepe Jacket in black, red Cutout Crepe Column Gown, an Embossed Tailored Jacket in cream (it has an elegant raised print that is impossible to show on a computer monitor), a similar design in red, the Flared Hem Tailored Jacket, and the Pleated Crepe Mini Skirt in black.

 Almost any of these would work for the Duchess, although several would require modification.
 I imagine we’ll see her in several Alexander McQueen pieces during the upcoming tour.

 We move now to a look at Emilia Wickstead’s Fall 2014 collection.
 Last week Moda Operandi offered the opportunity to pre-order fall styles, providing a good look at what’s coming in the collection.
 Below left, we show the Sleeveless Dress with Tuille (the model wears it with a turtleneck underneath) in a nubby black fabric.
 The Lace Dress with Peplum (below right) showcases blue lace atop nude crepe, the yoke and arms are sheer and the pencil skirt is split at the back.